Boffyz/Bootlogos-for-A135F/README.md

 ## Important Distinctions

 1. This project targets the **bootlogo** that plays after the bootlogo, during the Android system startup.
-2. They are both for samsung phones with stock (rooted) oneui or aosp as their os
+2. They are for the a13 exynos (A135F), but i haven't tested for other samsung models

 ## How It Works

-the rom your on reads the up_param.bin file, which shows it based on its resolution and how its edited
+the bootloader your samsung phone have reads the up_param.bin file, which shows it based on its resolution and how its edited

 ## Installation Guide

 1. **Download** your chosen bootlogo
 2. **Extract it**
 3. **Move** the up_param.bin file to the *root* of your internal storage (the directory that starts your internal storage).
-4. Go to *termux* and give it root permissions.
+4. **Go to** *termux* and give it root permissions.
+5. **Paste**

+sudo dd if=/sdcard/up_param.bin of=/dev/block/by-name/up_param

+or

-5. **Paste** sudo dd if=/sdcard/up_param.bin of=/dev/block/by-name/up_param (or dd if=/sdcard/up_param.bin of=/dev/block/by-name/up_param if you haven't downloaded sudo on termux)
+dd if=/sdcard/up_param.bin of=/dev/block/by-name/up_param

+if you haven't downloaded sudo on termux)
-6. **Reboot** your device.
+7. **Reboot** your device.
-7. **Enjoy** the new boot bootlogo :3
+8. **Enjoy** the new boot bootlogo :3

 > [!CAUTION]
 > Im not responsible on device bricking, random bootloops or no boot at all